unknownhad/Himanshu-Home/content/posts/2025-09-17-how-to-hack-webhooks.md

 SIEM rule idea
 Trigger when outbound POSTs to known webhook hosts exceed baseline by X within 5 minutes or when same webhook receives more than N deliveries from diverse source IPs within T minutes

-## safe curl examples
+## Safe curl examples
-the examples below show how to send benign messages to incoming webhook endpoints. replace `WEBHOOK_URL` with the webhook you control or a test webhook belonging to you.
+The examples below show how to send benign messages to incoming webhook endpoints. replace `WEBHOOK_URL` with the webhook you control or a test webhook belonging to you.
 Do not send tests to other people systems

-### slack incoming webhook simple message
+### Slack incoming webhook simple message
 ```bash
 # replace WEBHOOK_URL with your slack incoming webhook URL
 curl -X POST "WEBHOOK_URL" \